Where did the Israelites cross the Red Sea?

 This is one of the biggest points made for Jabal al-Lawz: the association of the biblical mountain with Midian.
 After all, Moses fled from Egypt to the “land of Midian” (Exodus 2:15), and it was while shepherding the flock of his “priest of Midian” father-in-law, Jethro, that he was called by God from the mountain.
 The territory of Midian is often identified as directly south of Israel, southeast of the ancient land of Edom, east of the Gulf of Aqaba (see map below, right).
 As stated on Patterns of Evidence, “archaeologists and scholars know where this ancient land is, and it is located in the northwest corner of what is known today as Saudi Arabia.”

 But despite this assertion, the borders of the Land of Midian are very much not known.
-Borders are hard enough to establish for an ancient fixed civilization; the Midianites were a nomadic one.
+Borders are hard enough to establish for an ancient fixed civilization; the Midianites were a semi-nomadic one.
 Some sense of this is relayed in the name Midian, meaning “strife”—thus, Land of Strife, befitting a general desert nomadic territory.
-The Midianites themselves are considered a “lost” civilization—virtually nothing related to their identity has been confirmed.
-There is a corpus of pottery colloquially known as “Midianite pottery,” but this pottery (properly known as Qurayyah Painted Ware) is dated long after the Exodus, ironically to the time the Midianites begin to disappear from the biblical account.
+The Midianites themselves are an enigmatic civilization—very little related to their identity has been confirmed.
+There is a corpus of pottery known as “Midianite pottery” (properly known as Qurayyah Painted Ware), but it is dated to centuries after the Exodus.
+And though this pottery is primarily found in northwest Saudi Arabia, it is also found in the Sinai Peninsula, Israel, and Jordan.

 Still, one possible candidate for a chief Midianite sanctuary is located at the very tip of the Gulf of Aqaba (near Ezion-Geber on the map)—closer to the Sinai Peninsula than the “Midian Mountains.”

-Besides this, though, the Bible itself nowhere says that Mount Sinai was in Midian (or even that Jethro was necessarily in Midian, for that matter).
+Besides this, though, the Bible itself nowhere says that Mount Sinai was in Midian.
 In describing Moses’s journey to Mount Sinai/Horeb, the Bible states that he went well out of his way.
 Moses “led the flock to the farthest end of the wilderness, and came to the mountain of God, unto Horeb” (Exodus 3:1).
 Other translations read “the backside of the desert” or “rear part of the wilderness.”
 The Hebrew word means a behind place, a hinder part.
 This would fit with the location of the traditional Mount Sinai, on the “hinder” end of the Sinai Peninsula.

 The fourth-century c.e. historian Eusebius is sometimes referenced to support a “Sinai in Midian” theory.
 He stated that Horeb is the “mountain of God in the Land of Madiam.”
 But like Apion, he stated even more specifically that “it lies … beyond Arabia in the desert,” and part of the “outlying countryside of Madiam”—all statements that fit only with the Sinai Peninsula (and thus a Gulf of Suez crossing).